ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/snapshot.md

 # ionoscloud\_snapshot

 The **Snapshot data source** can be used to search for and return an existing snapshot which can then be used to provision a server.
 If a single match is found, it will be returned.
 If your search results in multiple matches, an error will be returned.
-When this happens, please refine your search string so that it is specific enough to return only one result.
+When this happens, please make sure that your resources have unique names.

 ## Example Usage